Main Menu » Organs & Systems » Reproductive » Male » Testis » Overview of the testis » Testis overview 5

 Testis and epididymis

-From the mediastinum the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
+From the mediastinum, the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
 Efferent ducts are coiled to form the coni vasculosi, a major portion of the head of the epididymis.
-Efferent ducts anastomose to form the duct of the epididymis (which is not included in this image).
+Efferent ducts anastomose to form the duct of the epididymis (not shown in this image).
 10x

 Testis proper

-From the mediastinum the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
+From the mediastinum, the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
 Efferent ducts are coiled to form the coni vasculosi, a major portion of the head of the epididymis.
-Efferent ducts anastomose to form the duct of the epididymis (which is not included in this image).
+Efferent ducts anastomose to form the duct of the epididymis (not shown in this image).
 10x

 Tunica albuginea

-From the mediastinum the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
+From the mediastinum, the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
 Efferent ducts are coiled to form the coni vasculosi, a major portion of the head of the epididymis.
-Efferent ducts anastomose to form the duct of the epididymis (which is not included in this image).
+Efferent ducts anastomose to form the duct of the epididymis (not shown in this image).
 10x

 Head of epididymis

-From the mediastinum the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
+From the mediastinum, the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
 Efferent ducts are coiled to form the coni vasculosi, a major portion of the head of the epididymis.
-Efferent ducts anastomose to form the duct of the epididymis (which is not included in this image).
+Efferent ducts anastomose to form the duct of the epididymis (not shown in this image).
 10x

 Efferent ducts

-From the mediastinum the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
+From the mediastinum, the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
 Efferent ducts are coiled to form the coni vasculosi, a major portion of the head of the epididymis.
-Efferent ducts anastomose to form the duct of the epididymis (which is not included in this image).
+Efferent ducts anastomose to form the duct of the epididymis (not shown in this image).
 10x

 Coni vasculosi

-From the mediastinum the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
+From the mediastinum, the rete testis courses through the tunica albuginea to enter the head of the epididymis, where it is continuous with the efferent ducts.
 Efferent ducts are coiled to form the coni vasculosi, a major portion of the head of the epididymis.
-Efferent ducts anastomose to form the duct of the epididymis (which is not included in this image).
+Efferent ducts anastomose to form the duct of the epididymis (not shown in this image).
 10x